Flipkart/GraceKelly/README.md

 This chaos means the predictability of load and latency is reduced.
 This makes the environment and it’s SLAs vulnerable to arbitrary request loads.
-It’s necessary to shield the environment from such externally triggered unpredictability.
+It’s necessary to shield the environment from such externally induced unpredictability.
 Since service SLAs are affected by service load, such shielding also ensures their predictability.
 This means one must systemically strive to hold on to as much predictability as possible when building a service/system.